NeoResearch/nvm-opt/README.md

 Project will start with a simple algorithm for removing NOP opcodes.

 *Next steps:*
+- Update decompiler with newer opcodes (and adjust some opcode arguments)
 - Adjusts of forward jumps (backward jumps are already done)
 - Removal of useless JUMPS
 - Unreachable code detection